DigiBP/Team-Apples/README.md

 <img src="https://github.com/DigiBP/Team-Apples/blob/e0b465c7025875559349c3bf35189fb21940c24e/TO-BE-PROCESS/E-Mail-Schreenshots/11_License%20Key%20expiration%20in%2030%20days.png"  width="50%" height="50%">

 ## 12. Renewing request received
-- The client is given the option to renew the existing yearly license key.
+- The client is given the option to renew the existing one-year license key.
 - If the client decides to renew the license key, they fill out a form indicating their intention.
 - The "Watch New Row" module detects the new row or entry in CRM.
-- The "Watch New Row" module triggers an intermediate catching message event in Camunda.
-- The intermediate catching message event in Camunda serves as a waiting state for a specific message to arrive.
-In this case, it is waiting for the message indicating the client's request for a yearly license key.
-- Once the intermediate catching message event is triggered, Camunda captures the event and continues with the workflow in this case the user task "Confirm payment and renew license" will appear in the task list of the Consultant.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/12.
 Renewing request received.png](https://github.com/DigiBP/Team-Apples/blob/1546a24de3f3222c595b6a0c8fbc52b69e984a95/TO-BE-PROCESS/MAKE-Screenshots/12.%20Renewing%20request%20received.png)